How To Add A Beautiful Groundcover-Asiatic Jasmine

 asiatic jasmine

 The plant is related to Tracelospermum jasminoides, called Confederate Jasmine; also not a jasmine but a beautiful plant with scented white flowers and shiny dark leaves.
-The major difference for us gardeners is that Tracelospermum jasminoides is a climbing plant, and Asiatic Jasmine is happy to cover the soil and doesn’t climb.
+The major difference for us gardeners is that Tracelospermum jasminoides is a climbing plant, and Traclospermum asiaticum is happy to cover the soil and does not climb.
+Popular in the West it has its origins in Japan and Korea.

 Use this lovely ground cover in zones 7-10.
-Within those zones, Asiatic Jasmine is remarkably accommodating, as it grows in sun or shade as well as on slopes or flat ground.
-In addition, it tolerates a wide range of soil conditions.
-It will grow in any soil that is not constantly wet.
+Within those zones, the ground cover is remarkably accommodating, as it is low maintenance, salt tolerant, drought tolerant, and grows in sun or shade and on slopes or flat ground.
+Also, the plant will grow in any soil that is not constantly wet.

 How It Grows